 - Aberdeen (Photos | Homes For Sale)

 - Takoma Park (Photos | Homes For Sale)

 Which city in maryland had the largest Asian population?
 Rockville took the number one over all spot for the largest Asian in maryland for 2020.
 20.11% of Rockville identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Maryland With The Largest Asian Population For 2019
+How We Determined The Cities In maryland With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - Asian alone*

 - Native Hawaiian and Other Pacific Islander alone*

 Our particular column of interest here was the number of people who identified as Asian alone.